learnerchen-forever/obsidian-note-to-wechat-mp-plugin/README.md

 [ZH 中文](./README-zh.md)

-The [Obsidian](https://obsidian.md/) Wechat MP Draft  Plugin is an obsidian community plug-in for sending note to WeChat MP platform as draft for future editing or publishing.
+The [Obsidian](https://obsidian.md/) WeChat MP Draft  Plugin is an obsidian community plug-in for sending note to WeChat MP platform as draft for future editing or publishing.

 ## Origianl Plugin